0

 The dropdown field allows users to select one option from a set of values in the form, sourced either from a list or a dataset field.

 You can load the dropdown from a static list or a dataset field based on your needs.
 Choose a List or a Dataset as your preferred data source under the Select a data source field.
-If you are unsure which data source will suit your requirements the best, refer to this article to learn more.
+If you are unsure which data source will suit your requirements the best, refer to this document to learn more.

 Note: